gynzy/gynzy-conventions/ember-styleguide.md

 > - Someone, somewhere, sometime at Gynzy

 Use [Ember-i18n](https://github.com/jamesarosen/ember-i18n).
 Combine translations of a page in one file.
-The directory of the file should correspond to the route of the page where it can be found, or in case of a component the directory.
+The directory of the file should correspond to the route of the page where it can be found, or in case of a component the directory where the component is located.